tembo-io/website/blog/2023-09-14-four-types-of-extensions/index.md

 You have to discover this for each extension by reading the documentation for that extension, and sometimes by an error message or hint if you run `CREATE EXTENSION` before you loaded the library.

 For example, in the case of both `pg_cron` and `pg_partman`, there are a background workers.
-These are examples of extensions using hooks in the startup process of Postgres.
+These are examples of extensions using hooks in the start up process of Postgres.
 So, in both of these cases the user is expected to configure `shared_preload_libraries` to start the background worker, then run `CREATE EXTENSION` on a cluster where that background worker is already running.

 :::info
 The only reason an extension would require both `CREATE EXTENSION` and `LOAD` is if the load has to be performed when Postgres starts, in other words using hooks that require restart.
 These are configured in `shared_preload_libraries`.